openshift/instaslice-operator/README.md

 ### Running a sample workload
 Please note that running a sample workload requires availability of compatible GPUs (nvidia A100, H100, H200) on the worker nodes.

 Download and run a [sample pod](https://raw.githubusercontent.com/openshift/instaslice-operator/refs/heads/main/samples/test-pod.yaml) which will trigger a dynamic slice creation.
 To observe the slice provisioning status, fetch the instaslice object that holds the allocation for the given pod.
-Please note that the instaslice object shares the name with the node it represents. i.e. if the worker node where the pod is running is called `worker-0-1`, then the corresponding instaslice object can be fetched using `oc get instaslice worker-0-1 -n instaslice-system -o yaml`
+Please note that the instaslice object shares the name with the node it represents. i.e. if the worker node where the pod is running is called `worker-0-1`, then the corresponding instaslice object can be fetched using `oc get instaslice worker-0-1 -n das-operator -o yaml`

 ## Getting Started with Kind